Proportionally Representative Clustering: Fairness for the Unconstrained Setting

-Next, we highlight that the {well-known} $k$-means or $k$-median solutions do not necessarily satisfy PRF. {Example~\ref{example: k means no PRF} is adapted from an example by \citet{CFLM19a}.}
+Next, we highlight that the {well-known} $k$-means, $k$-median, and $k$-center solutions do not necessarily satisfy PRF. {Example~\ref{example: k means no PRF} is adapted from an example by \citet{CFLM19a}.}

-\begin{example}[$k$-means does not satisfy PRF.]
-Consider Figure~\ref{fig:kmeans} in which there are $n/3$ agents / {data} points uniformly distributed on the perimeter of each of the three circles.
-If $k=3$, a $k$-means or $k$-median solution will place one center close to the small circles and two centers insider the big circle.
-In contrast, PRF requires that each of the circles gets its own center facility.
+\begin{example}[$k$-means, $k$-median, and $k$-center do not satisfy PRF] Consider Figure~\ref{fig:kmeans} in which there are $n/3$ agents uniformly distributed on the perimeter of each of the three circles.
+If $k=3$, any $k$-means, $k$-median, or $k$-center solution will place one center between the small circles and two centers in the big circle, provided the big circle is sufficiently large.
+In contrast, PRF requires that each of the circles gets its own centroid.

 \end{example}